 Chartered vehicles-such as buses--are contracted, usually with the driver or operator, for a group's exclusive use.
 Volunteers may not sign contracts for charters, even if there is no cost.
-Contact the council office at customercare@gsewni.org to request approval and signature.
+Contracts must be signed by a council representative.
+Please contact EWNI Council at customercare@gsewni.org.